Hadrian's Wall: Roman-period names

 Hadrian's Wall was known in the Roman period as the vallum (wall), and the discovery of the Staffordshire Moorlands Pan in Staffordshire in 2003 has thrown further light on its name.
 This copper alloy pan (trulla) from the 2nd century is inscribed with a series of four names of Roman forts along the western sector of the wall: MAIS [Bowness-on-Solway] COGGABATA [Drumburgh] VXELODVNVM [Stanwix] CAMBOGLANNA [Castlesteads].
 This is followed by the words RIGORE VALI AELI DRACONIS.
 Hadrian's family name was Aelius, and the most likely reading of the inscription is Valli Aelii (genitive), Hadrian's Wall, suggesting that the wall was called by the same name by contemporaries.
 However, another possibility is that it refers to the personal name Aelius Draco.

-Two bronze vessels that are very similar to the Staffordshire Moorlands Pan are the Rudge Cup, found in Wiltshire in 1725, and the Amiens Skillet, found in Amiens in northern France in 1949.
+Other bronze vessels that are very similar to the Staffordshire Moorlands Pan are the Rudge Cup, found in Wiltshire in 1725; the Amiens Skillet, found in Amiens in northern France in 1949; and the Berlanga Cup, found in Berlanga de Duero in Castile in 2025.
 They also bear the Latin names of Hadrian's Wall forts round their rims, beneath which are representations of a turreted or battlemented wall, thought to depict Hadrian's Wall.

+These vessels show that, by their quality and the distance from the Wall that they were found, they were valued as souvenirs by their owners who might have been veterans who served in one of the many foreign auxiliary units on the wall.